nanocosmos/documentation-net/docs/cloud/live_processing.md

 ### Thumbnail

-The thumbnail opcode captures snapshots of the stream at defined intervals.
+The thumbnail option captures snapshots of the stream at defined intervals.
 These snapshots allow quick and easy visual review of key moments, making it an essential tool for content managers looking to enhance stream previews and navigation.

 :::tip Key benefits
 - Enables fast review of important moments without watching the full stream.